 Don’t be misled by the name.
 Sleep dentistry involves using sedatives and pain relievers to help dental patients relax during dental examinations.
 Usually, patients will remain awake and alert, just without the overwhelming anxiety.

 Conscious sedation is a useful anti-anxiety treatment used to address mild to severe dental phobia.
 Whether you just have the jitters when you sit down in the chair or you can’t bear the thought of even scheduling a dental appointment, conscious sedation can help.
 Along with local anesthetics, sleep dentistry can help you:

-The goal of sedation dentistry is to minimize pain and discomfort during dental treatment.
-But unlike deep sedation, where dentists use general anesthesia, conscious sedation dentistry enables you to respond to speech or touch, so you can communicate any discomfort to your sedation dentist.
+Sedation dentistry helps minimize pain and discomfort during dental treatment.
+Unlike deep sedation, where dentists use general anesthesia, conscious sedation dentistry calms you without rendering you otherwise unresponsive.
+You will still be able to answer questions, ask questions, respond to touch, and communicate any discomfort you may be experiencing to your sedation dentist.

 In addition to conscious sedation dentistry and general anesthesia, dentists who put you to sleep may also use:

 If you struggle with dental fear and anxiety, there are better options for dealing with the fear besides staying away from the dentists.
 Dental health is a crucial part of your overall health, so you need to make and keep your regular dental appointments.
 Sleep dentistry may the solution you need to help you protect your dental health while also protecting your emotional health.

 Ask your sedation dentist about all your sedation options to help calm those dental-visit nerves.
 To find a great dentist near you, call us at 1-800-DENTIST.
 We can point you in the right direction.